 St. Nersess Graduates Three Seminarians

-On Saturday, May 20, over 200 guests including friends, family and clergy celebrated the graduation of Dn.
-Levon Asdourian, Dn.
-Eric Vozzy, and Dr. Andre Markarian who received their diplomas from St. Nersess Seminary.
+On Friday evening, May 18, over 100 guests including friends and family of the graduates, clergy, board of directors, faculty, alumni, students, and supporters of the seminary celebrated the graduation of Dn.
+Alex Calikyan, Dn.
+Albert Hambardzumyan, and Johnny Chadoyan who received their diplomas from St. Nersess Seminary.